 traceroute -q 1 www.google.com

-traceroute command is a great tool to investigate network routing, check connection speeds, or identify bottlenecks.
+traceroute command is an excellent tool for investigating network routing, checking connection speeds, or identifying bottlenecks.
 It is available in all popular Linux distributions.
 When using this tool, you will often employ the methods described in this article.

 traceroute command in Linux, consult its manual page.